rtek1000/DRV8825_LOW_CURRENT_STANDSTILL/README.md

 - One possibility is to use a 2N7000 transistor, which works well in this case.

-- To have greater control over the DRV8825, it is interesting to remove the resistor that connects the SLEEP pin to the FAULT pin.
-And there is also a resistor on the FAULT pin (maybe because many people are confusing the way of use and think that this FAULT pin must be powered with 5V.
-The resistor (R4 1.5k) on the FAULT pin may prevent the voltage value from reaching GND, and the microcontroller may not be able to understand the signal.

 - Regarding the software, it may be necessary to add time after deactivating the HOLD function, to avoid losing steps.
 For example, for the STEP command to automatically deactivate the HOLD function:
 (Tested with PIC and MPLABX, that's why it has this '_Bool' instead of the Arduino 'bool')